Today's Articles

 Bishop College, (Texas) is Founded

-*The beginning of Bishop College is celebrated on this date in 1881.
-This was a Historically Black College and University (HBCU).
+*Bishop College's founding is celebrated on this date in 1881.
+It was a Historically Black College and University (HBCU).

 Founded in Marshall, Texas, by the Baptist Home Mission Society, it was intended to serve Black students in east Texas, where most of the Black population lived.
 Nathan Bishop, the superintendent of several major school systems in New England, started this effort. (then) Baylor University President Rufus C. Burleson secured a pledge of $25,000 from Judge Bishop to start the college during the National Baptist Education Society meeting in Philadelphia, Pennsylvania.

 A committee of Baptist ministers from East Texas, where most African Americans then lived, selected a location in Marshall on land belonging to the Holcomb Plantation.
-For the college's first several decades, Bishop's faculty and administration were staffed largely by whites.
+Bishop's faculty and administration were mainly staffed by whites for the college's first several decades.
 The first Black-appointed president was Joseph J. Rhoads, who started in 1929 and served through the Great Depression and World War II.

 During his presidency, Bishop phased out the high school preparatory programs associated with the college, which had operated to help students compensate for failures in public education.
 He emphasized the college's new two-year ministerial program.
 During the 1930s and 1940s, the ministerial program was developed as the Lacy Kirk Williams Institute.
 It moved to Dallas when the college moved in 1961.
 The Lacy Kirk Williams Institute evolved into a week-long seminar that attracted well-known preachers, including Jesse Jackson and Martin Luther King, Sr., in 1975.